-On 2 April 2018, the Company's investment property was revalued by an external and independent valuer.
+The Company's investment property was revalued by an external and independent valuer.
 The book value has been adjusted to the revalued amount and the resultant surplus, net of applicable deferred income taxes, has been credited to the income statement.
-The surplus, net of deferred tax has been transferred to the revaluation reserve through the statement of changes in equity (Note 9).
+The surplus, net of deferred tax has been transferred to the revaluation reserve through the statement of changes in equity (Note 10).